team4909/NodeJS-Robot-Environment/example/java-rhino-rpc-server/README.md

   - Instantiate a new Java object of a given class
 - callJava
   - Call a given method of a given Java object
+- getDeclaredMethods
+  - Retrieve the list of methods available in a class

 To run it, given a normal Linux environment:
 - Compile the Java code: